WP Engine Review Works for Us, But What About Your Website?

 WP Engine Pros & Cons

-- Speed: WP Engine delivers impressive page speeds, which will help your visitors and SEO.
+WP Engine delivers impressive page speeds, which will help your visitors and SEO.

-- Uptime: based on empirical evidence (and user feedback we’ve gathered), we’re really satisfied with their servers’ availability.
+Based on empirical evidence (and user feedback we’ve gathered), we’re really satisfied with their servers’ availability.
 They also offer compensation if your uptime rate drops below 99.99%, which we already had to claim a few times.

-- Support: not only are the online resources excellent (tutorials, how-to pages, ebooks), their support team is also super helpful and fast.
+Not only are the online resources excellent (tutorials, how-to pages, ebooks), their support team is also super helpful and fast.
 But of of course, they aren’t always to solve the issue with the first interaction

-- Backup and version control: the WP Engine safeguarding features are excellent, so you can have full peace of mind when it comes to disaster recovery.
+The WP Engine safeguarding features are excellent, so you can have full peace of mind when it comes to disaster recovery.
 WP Engine probably offers my favourite backup feature.

-- Team management: it’s easy to assign permissions and roles to other users who share the same account as you.
+It’s easy to assign permissions and roles to other users who share the same account as you.

-- Server locations: Choose among over 20 different locations to host your website.
+Choose among over 20 different locations to host your website.

 WP Engine offers serious quality hosting for WordPress users.
 If your WordPress site needs to work fast, reliably and without downtime, it’s excellent.
 Same goes for multiple websites and WooCommerce online stores.